M1 and M5 emergency area retrofit programme

 We're building 10 additional emergency areas between junctions 4a and 6 of the M5.

-We'll do some of these works overnight under lane closures in the week starting 18 November.
-This will allow access for the large number of delivery vehicles required.
+Some of these cabling works will be done overnight this week under lane closures, to allow access for the large number of delivery vehicles required.

 Closures

-The following closures will be in place overnight from 8pm until 6am.
+The following closures will be in place overnight from 8pm until 6am, all closures are of lanes 1, 2 and 3.

-We’re sorry for the disruption this work may cause to your journey and we encourage drivers to plan ahead and allow extra time when travelling.
-All closures are subject to change at short notice due to unforeseen circumstances or poor weather conditions.
+We’re sorry for the disruption this work may cause to your journey, and we encourage drivers to plan ahead and allow extra time when travelling.

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England site.
 Our travel alerts give details of live incidents on our network.